 Licensing and compliance impact

 Licensing is a business-model input, not just a legal step.
-It determines market access, partner trust, and a recurring compliance cost that sits against margin, which is why it belongs in the model rather than being treated as a one-time formality.
+It determines market access, payment approval, game-provider trust, and the recurring compliance cost that sits against margin.
+In addition, a gambling operator needs responsible gambling controls, KYC/AML processes, reporting, and audit readiness before entering a regulated online gambling market.

 - Market access: a license decides which countries you can legally serve.